Akhil-dev9985/Sushi-Themed-Website/README.md

 Sushi Delight - A Sushi-Themed Website 🍣

-Welcome to **Sushi Delight**, a beautifully crafted sushi-themed website built using **HTML**, **CSS**, and **JavaScript**!
+Welcome to Sushi Delight, a beautifully crafted sushi-themed website built using HTML, CSS, and JavaScript!
 This website is designed to showcase sushi recipes, restaurant menus, and other sushi-related content in an interactive and visually appealing way.

 🚀 Features